fredollinger/cyptocurrency/README.md

 * Kucoin - Lots of coins.
 Outside US so probably need to buy coins from another market and transfer it.
 Also good staking.

 * Gate IO https://www.gate.io/

+* OK Coin - Supposedly has the best fees

 ## Price Charts